akashdeepo/Summar-ai-privacy-policy/privacy-policy.md

 ## Introduction

-Our privacy policy will help you understand what information we collect at Deep AI Finance, how Deep AI Finance uses it, and what choices you have.
+Our privacy policy will help you understand what information we collect at Deep Dime, how Deep Dime uses it, and what choices you have.

-**Deep AI Finance** built the Deep AI Finance app as a financial analysis and educational tool.
-This SERVICE is provided by Deep AI Finance and is intended for use as is.
+**deepaifinance.com** built the Deep Dime app as a financial analysis and educational tool.
+This SERVICE is provided by deepaifinance.com and is intended for use as is.

 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-**IMPORTANT DISCLAIMER:** Deep AI Finance is a financial analysis and educational tool that provides information and insights for educational purposes only.
+**IMPORTANT DISCLAIMER:** Deep Dime is a financial analysis and educational tool that provides information and insights for educational purposes only.
 We are NOT a financial advisor, investment advisor, or broker.
 Nothing in our app constitutes financial advice, investment advice, or recommendations to buy, sell, or hold any securities.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, unless otherwise defined in this Privacy Policy.